 11. Transcribe your script and post it into the description

 YouTube uses keywords in the description to rank you for super-long tail keywords.
 The added on-page text will:

+Another way to get more views is to post your video as a response to a popular video.
 Head over to the video you want to respond to.
-Next to the comment box you can click on “Create a video response”.
+Next to the comment box, you can click on “Create a video response”.
 A list of your videos should come up, click one of the ones you’d like to you and you are good to go.
 This can be a great way to get some extra views.